 Getting Rid of Raccoons

-SOS Wildlife Control does not advise on do-it-yourself raccoon removal as too often accidents happen.
+SOS Wildlife Control Incorporated does not advise on do-it-yourself raccoon removal as too often accidents happen.
 Getting rid of raccoons requires knowledge and experience.
 Be careful not to trap your neighbors cat, or hurt the animal.
 Wildlife can be quite aggressive when under threat so be careful.
 Raccoons may also carry a lot of diseases which are dangerous to humans (rabies and roundworm).
-If you are getting rid of raccoons I strongly recommend you use a professional like SOS Wildlife Control.
+If you are getting rid of raccoons I strongly recommend you use a professional like SOS Wildlife Control Incorporated.
 Read further on raccoon removal page.